 - Organizational Membership Card

 Yes.
-To open your Regular Share (Savings) account and establish your membership with Tyndall, we require an initial minimum deposit of $6 ($5 is your required share in the credit union, and $1 is a one-time membership fee).
+To open your Regular Share (Savings) account and establish your membership with Tyndall, we require an initial minimum deposit of $5 (which is your required share in the credit union).
 You must provide us with your Social Security Number and a photocopy of two forms of identification, one of which must be a primary ID with your photo and signature.
 That may be your U.S. driver's license; U.S. military or dependent ID; passport; or ID card issued by federal, state, or local government.